How To Change OK Google to Something Else

 Tap the “Play” button to run your task, and you should now have a voice command that opens the Google Assistant.

-(Many thinks to TechJunkie reader Brandon Bjorke who helpfully noticed that we had glitched out an entire section of the walkthrough – and our apologies to anyone who tried to get this to work with only about a third of the instructions in place!)
+Note: A hat tip to TechJunkie reader Brandon Bjorke who helpfully noticed that we had glitched out an entire section of the walkthrough – and our apologies to anyone who tried to get this to work with only about a third of the instructions in place!

 Google Assistant is a powerful tool, and it’s a shame that Google won’t just let people set their own command phrases.
 However, since for the time being at least they won’t, it’s up to us to hack our devices to make them work the way we want them to work.

-(Would you like to just be rid of the Google Assistant altogether?
-You can do that with our tutorial on turning the Google Assistant off.)
+Would you like to just be rid of the Google Assistant altogether on an Android device?
+You can do that with our tutorial on the topic: How To Turn Off ‘Ok Google’ on an Android Device.

 Do you have any other suggestions for ways to change the command phrase for the Google Assistant?
 Let us know about them in the comments if you do!